Veteran diabetes is more common than you think.

 Diabetes is a disease that prevents the body from properly producing or responding to insulin.
 This results in the inability to process carbohydrates properly and elevated levels of glucose in the body.

 Veterans have a higher chance of having diabetes because of age and obesity.
 25% of all Veterans have diabetes, yet many do not know it.

 In Type 1 diabetes, the body is not able to produce enough insulin.
 The body breaks down the food you eat into glucose but is still lacking insulin, which is needed to get the glucose from the bloodstream to the cells inside the body.

 Type 2 diabetes, or hyperglycemia, is where the body’s blood sugar levels rise higher than normal.
 The body does not use insulin correctly which creates negative effects on the body.
 First, the pancreas overproduces insulin, but over time it is not able to continue making enough for the body.

-Diabetes mellitus Type 2 is linked with agent orange.
-The exposure to herbicides can increase a Veterans chance of having Type 2 diabetes.
+Diabetes mellitus Type 2 is linked with Agent Orange.
+Exposure to herbicides can increase a veteran’s chance of having Type 2 diabetes.
 If this is the case, there does not need to be a service connection between military service and diabetes.

 While this is not an absolute list, having these symptoms present could be linked to diabetes.

 - Urinating often

 - Feeling very thirsty

 - Extreme fatigue